Butaya

 What to Know Before Visiting

 The most important planning detail is the schedule.
 Butaya is listed as open from 11 AM to 2:30 PM on Monday, Thursday, Saturday, Sunday, closed Tuesday, Wednesday, Friday.
-The verified information does not confirm dinner service, take-out, delivery, reservations, seating capacity, payment policy, or dietary accommodations.
+Do not assume dinner service, take-out, delivery, reservations, seating capacity, payment policy, or dietary accommodations.

-The verified price band, JPY 1,000–1,999, makes Butaya a relatively accessible stop by Tokyo dining standards.
-The limited schedule, however, matters as much as the price: if your plans do not line up with the listed hours, consider another Tokyo dining option or one of the comparable venue venues instead.
+The listed price band, JPY 1,000–1,999, makes Butaya a relatively accessible stop by Tokyo dining standards.
+The limited schedule, however, matters as much as the price: if your plans do not line up with the listed hours, consider another Tokyo dining option or one of the comparable venues instead.

 At a glance: Butaya is in Tokyo, listed at JPY 1,000–1,999, open Monday, Thursday, Saturday, Sunday from 11 AM to 2:30 PM, closed Tuesday, Wednesday, Friday, recognized in Tabelog 100 - Udon - EAST - 2024.